mehta-lab/waveorder/examples/README.md

 ### 4. Sweep your reconstruction parameters

 You may need to test several parameters to find a value that yields the best results for your application.
-For example, choosing a regularization parameter is commonly semi-empirical: we recommend choosing a regularization parameters that gives results that aren't too noisy or too smooth.
+For example, choosing a regularization parameter is commonly semi-empirical: we recommend choosing a regularization parameter that gives results that aren't too noisy or too smooth.

 The `sweep-regularization.py` script demonstrates a `3D-bf-to-2D-phase` reconstruction with multiple regularization parameters.
 We recommend running and understanding this script before modifying your reconstruction script to sweep over regularization or other uncertain parameters to help you settle on a set of reconstruction parameters.

 ### 5. Reconstruct a multi-modal dataset in a single script

-Typically we'd like to perform several reconstructions on a multi-modal dataset.
-For example, we'd like to perform a `3D-fluor-to-3D-density` reconstruction on our fluorescence channels and a `3D-bf-2D-phase` reconstruction on our brightfield channel.
+You may need to perform several reconstructions on a multi-modal dataset.
+For example, you would like to perform a `3D-fluor-to-3D-density` reconstruction on the fluorescence channels and a `3D-bf-2D-phase` reconstruction on the brightfield channel.

-The `multi-modal-recon.py` script demonstrates this example.
-We recommend running and understanding this script before modifying your script to run a multi-modal reconstruction.
+The `multi-modal-recon.py` script demonstrates this type of reconstruction.
+We recommend running and understanding this script before modifying single-modality reconstructions to run a multi-modal reconstruction.

 ### 6. Parallelize over positions or time points